 ROARING CAMP RAILROADS

 All aboard the vintage steam trains for a unique perspective of the Santa Cruz mountain regions!
-The Roaring Camp Railroads is a scenic train ride that takes you through the mountains’ redwood forests.
+The Roaring Camp Railroad is a scenic train ride that takes you through the mountains’ redwood forests.
 It’s a fun ride for all ages, and you’ll have lots of great photo opportunities along the journey.

 The train ride experience lasts just over an hour.
 It’s hosted by a tour guide with a fun personality to give you an entertaining history lesson about the region.